igorski/VSTSID/README.md

 ## On compatibility

-VST3.0 is great and all, but support is patchy (shoutout to Bitwig Studio for being awesome).
+VST3.0 is great and all, but support across DAW's is poor (shout out to Bitwig Studio for being awesome).
 You can however build this plugin as a VST2.4 plugin and enjoy it on a wider range of host platforms.
 Simply uncomment the following line in _CMakeLists.txt_: